madelson/Forelle/Notes/Ambiguity handling through expectation parsing.md

+12/29/2018: decided to step back from this for now due to perf concerns; this is really powerful and even lets us do the palindrome grammar, but may be overkill for handling precedence ambiguities if something simpler (e. g. grammar rewrite) will do.

 We should consider expectation parsing.

 The idea of this is that we always maintain a stack of the symbols that we expect to see after parsing the current symbol.
 Since we always start with Start<T> -> T End<T>, then the stack will initially be populated immediately with End<T>.
 When we are parsing a rule like TypeDecl -> CLASS Name { Members }, then we'd eat the CLASS token, and then before parsing Name we'd push }, Members, {.
 After parsing name, we pop {, eat that, then pop Members and parse that, then pop } and eat that.